thangle2008/nasa-meteorite/README.md

 # nasa-meteorite
-Visualize meteorite data gathered from NASA
+Visualize meteorite data gathered from NASA: https://nasa-meteorite.appspot.com

 In this project, I gathered meteorite information (more than 40000 samples) from NASA and visualize their locations using WebGL Globe (https://github.com/dataarts/webgl-globe).